-Vulnerable Dems plead with Biden to delay reopening asylum
+Vulnerable Dems warn Biden about reopening asylum

 Sinema and Texas Republican Sen. John Cornyn sent a similar letter to Mayorkas on Thursday.

 Migrants have been expelled from the U.S. more than 1.7 million times under public health powers invoked in March 2020 that are designed to prevent the spread of COVID-19.
-The Biden administration plans to lift Title 42 authority — named for a 1944 public health law — by May 23, according to people familiar with the matter, with an official announcement expected as early as Friday.
+The Biden administration announced plans Friday to end Title 42 authority — named for a 1944 public health law — by May 23.
 Near the height of the omicron variant in late January, the U.S. Centers for Disease Control and Prevention had extended the order to this week.

-The anticipated announcement comes after mounting pressure from many prominent Democrats, including Senate Majority Leader Chuck Schumer, to end a Trump-era program they cast as an excuse to wriggle out of obligations under U.S. law and international treaty to protect anyone fleeing persecution.
+The announcement comes after mounting pressure from many prominent Democrats, including Senate Majority Leader Chuck Schumer, to end a Trump-era program they cast as an excuse to wriggle out of obligations under U.S. law and international treaty to protect anyone fleeing persecution.

 Kelly, Sinema and other skeptical Democrats say the emergency powers must go away eventually, but they say the federal government has failed to develop and share plans to minimize the impact on communities near the border and the local religious and nonprofit groups that help migrants there.